-Ice sheets in polar areas and mountain glaciers above 2500 m have been shown to react particularly rapidly to the present climate warming (Shepherd et al., 2018; 2020).
-For this reason, we specifically focused on images of glaciers, ice caps, and icebergs as an efficient way to communicate the perception of the fragility of such environments, which are presently jeopardised by climate changes.
-The originality of our exposition, compared with the ones mentioned above, is that the authors are scientists involved in scientific activities during research cruises and not professional photographers.
-Our goal, in fact, was to close the gap between research and society: the exhibition became a way to bring scientists near the public, and specifically, working-age adults, in an environment usually unrelated to science.
-The images were taken during the scientific research activities on research vessels or in the field, and they reflect the intimate attitude and the sense of wonder of human beings in front of the supreme beauty of nature, combined with the artistic side of the scientist.
+Ice sheets in polar areas and mountain glaciers above 2500 m have been shown to react particularly rapidly to the present climate warming (Shepherd et al., 2018, 2020).
+For this reason, we specifically focused on images of glaciers, ice caps, and icebergs as an efficient way of communicating the perception of the fragility of such environments which are presently jeopardized by climate change.
+The originality of our exposition, when compared to the ones mentioned above, is that the creators are scientists involved in scientific activities during research cruises and not professional photographers.
+Our goal, in fact, was to close the gap between research and society; the exhibition became a way to bring scientists nearer to the public and, specifically, working-age adults, in an environment usually unrelated to science.
+The images were taken during scientific research activities on research vessels or in the field, and they reflect the intimate attitude and the sense of wonder of human beings in front of the supreme beauty of nature, combined with the artistic side of the scientist.
 During the exhibition, the visitors were able to satisfy their curiosity on the research aspects, the context in which the pictures were collected, the technical photographic details, and specific aesthetic choices.
-This paper presents a summary of this experience, which impacted both the authors and the visitors.
+This paper presents a summary of this experience, which impacted both the creators and the visitors.